Jonathan Scott (television personality): Public image

 The Scott brothers are known for their sense of humor and playful sibling rivalry.
-In contrast with Drew (who is often in a suit and tie), contractor Jonathan is more casual, or the "rugged, flannel-shirt-outfitted half".
+In contrast with Drew (who is often in formal wear), contractor Jonathan is more casual, or the "rugged, flannel-shirt-outfitted half".
 He is also partial to plaid.
 Drew has referred to his brother's aesthetic as "slow-motion renovation in tight jeans".
 Both men stand over 6 ft 4 in tall.

 The twins have become sex symbols.
 ET Canada included them on its Hottest Bachelor list in 2011.
 The twins made People's list of Men of the Year in 2014, its 50 Most Beautiful People issue in both 2013 and 2014, and its Sexiest Man Alive issue in 2013, 2014 and 2017.
 They were number 13 on Hello!
 Canada's Most Beautiful List of 2014.
 BuzzFeed included them on their 2015 list of HGTV's 15 All-Time Hottest Hotties.
 They garnered the second-largest crowd ever at Mall of America, second only to the British boy band One Direction.

 HGTV has recognized their status, saying: "We know that twin brothers and HGTV fan favorites Drew and Jonathan Scott are good-looking, talented and ever-so-popular with the ladies."
 Kathleen Finch, the president of HGTV, has called the twins "the cable equivalent of box-office movie stars".
 After the debut of Brother Vs. Brother, Glamour wrote, "Yes, we've all always harbored massive crushes on the twins, but let's just say they are taking their sex appeal to all new levels—ripped-shirts, greased-muscles, water-sprayed levels of hotness."

 Scott has sizable followings on various social media platforms, including Twitter, Facebook, Instagram, Snapchat, and Periscope, where he universally uses the handle "MrSilverScott".
 Mashable even called him a "master" at social media.
 With brother Drew, he created videos on the now-defunct platform Vine.
 The two worked with famous "Viners" including Vincent Marcus, Manon Mathews, Sara Hopkins, BrittleStar, NeatDude, and Gregor Reynolds.
 People named one of his Vines, of the twins doing pull-ups, a Vine of the Day.